umalabs/correlated-authorization/README.md

 ## I. Introduction

-&emsp;With the growing popularity of protocols based on the OAuth 2.0 [4] specification, there is a need for an interoperable standard that specifies how to convey information about the user from an identity provider to an authorization server, especially across security domain boundaries.
-The problem is that such a system is difficult to design because OAuth2 [4], OIDC [5] and UMA are single-authority protocols.
-This draft profiles and combines the OAuth2 and UMA protocols into a dual-authority framework, which not only meets the needs of interoperability, but also elevates trust between mutually unknown parties.
+&emsp;With the growing popularity of protocols based on the OAuth 2.0 [3] specification, there is a need for an interoperable standard that specifies how to convey information about the user from an identity provider to an authorization server, especially across security domain boundaries.
+The problem is that such a system is difficult to design because OAuth 2.0 [3], OIDC [5] and UMA are single-authority protocols.
+This draft profiles and combines the OAuth 2.0 and UMA protocols into a dual-authority framework, which not only meets the needs of interoperability, but also elevates trust between mutually unknown parties.

 ## II.
 Motivation